You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Cost of Prenatal and Postnatal Care

-Care costs for prenatal and postnatal support can vary based on the type and duration of care provided.
+Care costs for prenatal and postnatal care can vary based on the type and duration of care provided.
 On average:

 • Prenatal care sessions: RM110 to RM145 per session, lasting 45–75 minutes.